back to all blogsSee all blog posts

 • Add users to the groups in the server.xml file.

-The following additional configuration is required in the server.xml (also see comments in the xml below):
+The following additional configuration is required in the server.xml (See the comments in the XML example for details.):

-• additional: enable TLS (Transport Layer Security) for security
+• Enable TLS (Transport Layer Security) for security

-• additional: require TLS (Transport Layer Security) to ensure credentials aren’t sent in cleartext
+• Require TLS (Transport Layer Security) to ensure that credentials aren’t sent in cleartext

 <server description="Liberty server config for Security Annotations">